The Gist: Your email welcome series is your chance to take advantage of a new email subscriber's excitement and interest.

 Repurpose your greatest hits

 Next, you’ll want to make sure you’re sending new subscribers to old content.
-Emails repurposing old blog posts, videos, etc.
+This means emails repurposing old blog posts, videos, podcast episodes etc.

 I talked about this earlier.